-If you are driving in the State of Colorado, you have consented to providing a chemical test to a police officer to determine the alcohol content of your blood or breath.
+Driver's consent to certain things by driving in Colorado.
+They consent to providing a chemical test to a police officer to determine the alcohol content of your blood or breath.
 See C.R.S. § 42-4-1301.1.
-To request a driver to perform a test, an officer needs to have probable cause to believe you are committing an alcohol related driving offense will request a chemical test.
+An officer having probable cause to believe you are committing an alcohol related driving offense will request a chemical test.

-If the test comes back with a blood alcohol greater than .08, Colorado law will require that your license be revoked.
-For a first offense, the license will be revoked for a period of 9 months.
+If the test comes back with a blood alcohol greater than .08, Colorado law requires the revocation of driving privileges.
+The revocation period for a first offense is 9 months.

 The affidavit will advise you that you have seven days to request a hearing to challenge the revocation.
 It is best for individuals to request a hearing.
-If you do not request the hearing your license will be revoked after seven days.
+If no hearing request is made, the license revocation is effective after seven days.

-If you request a hearing, you will be granted a temporary license to drive until the hearing occurs.
+If an express consent hearing is requested, a defendant will be granted a temporary license to drive until the hearing occurs.
 Pursuant to statute, the hearing must be within 60 days of your request.

 The hearing is only focused on your ability to drive a motor vehicle.
-The ability to drive is considered a privilege.
+Colorado considers driving a privilege.
 This means the hearing is vastly different from a criminal trial.